keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 applications.
 The second one is an application (`ks_imp_dyn`) from MIMD Lattice Computation (MILC)\ [@milc], a collection of applications used to study Quantum Chromodynamics (QCD).
 We used the input dataset provided by NERSC as a part of the NERSC MILC benchmark.
-Both applications were executed with 128 MPI processes.
+These two applications were executed with 128 MPI processes.
 Thread parallelism was not put in use (_i.e._ flat MPI model was adopted).

 To analyze the effect of dynamic interconnect control, simulations were carried out either using static routing or dynamic routing.
 Furthermore, in